The terminal for your agents and your stack

 Works with the CLIs you already use

-Claude Code Claude Code Codex Codex Gemini Gemini Grok Grok
+Claude Code Claude Code Codex Codex Antigravity Antigravity Kimi Kimi

 Auto-detects Node, Laravel, Rust, Go, Python & Rails the moment you open a project.